-This Hearty Spiced Applesauce is a wonderful way to use up fresh apples you eagerly picked at the orchard or found at the market.
+Made with cinnamon and sugar, Homemade Applesauce is a wonderful way to use fresh apples picked at the orchard or found at the market.

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

 A perfect fall afternoon feels cool and crisp, with the sun occasionally breaking through billows of charcoal clouds.
-The smell of a perfect fall afternoon is chilly, damp earth and leaves, and the smoke from a wood stove fired up nearby.
+The smell of a perfect fall afternoon is that of chilly, damp earth and leaves, and smoke from a wood stove fired up nearby.

 Why you'll love this dish

-This applesauce is rich with spices like cinnamon and clove, and has a hearty texture thanks to peels incorporated in the sauce.
-Yes, peels!
-I think they're too delicious to throw away, so they're finely chopped and added to the sliced apples.
-The result is a hearty, chunky texture.
+This old-fashioned applesauce recipe is rich with spices like cinnamon and cloves, and has a hearty texture thanks to apple peels that are chopped and incorporated into the sauce.
+Yes, apple peels!
+I think they're too delicious to throw away, so I chop them finely and add them sauce.
+The result is a flavorful applesauce with a hearty, chunky texture.

 Peel the apples and set the peels aside.
 Core and slice the apples.
-Place them in a bowl.
 Mince the apple peels in a food processor and add them to the apples.

 SAVE THIS RECIPE OR POST!

-Toss the apples and peels with sugar, brown sugar, cinnamon, nutmeg and clove.
+Toss the apples and peels with sugar, brown sugar, cinnamon, nutmeg, and cloves.

 Pour the coated apples into a small baking dish.
 Bake them at 375 degrees F for about 40 minutes until the apples are very tender.